 - back-lit awning signs

 - window border lights directed to exterior of the business

 A permit is required before any permanent sign may be erected.
-All signs must be in conformance with the City’s sign standards.
-Please refer to the City of Suwanee’s Sign Ordinance, which can be found in chapter 16 of the City’s Zoning Ordinance for information related to size, number, location, and permitting requirements.
+All signs must be in conformance with the city’s sign standards.
+Please refer to the City of Suwanee’s Sign Ordinance, which can be found in chapter 16 of the City’s Zoning Ordinance (select Development Regulations) for information related to size, number, location, and permitting requirements.